-The Nordics are a hot ground for data centres at the moment, as DigiPlex can attest.
+The Nordics are a hot ground for data centers at the moment, as DigiPlex can attest.

-The company has announced it is expanding two of its current data centres in the Oslo areas of Rosenholm and Ulven after increased domestic and international customer demand made the expansions necessary.
+The company has announced it is expanding two of its current data centers in the Oslo areas of Rosenholm and Ulven after increased domestic and international customer demand made the expansions necessary.

-"Our data centres Ulven and Rosenholm have been in operations for 17 and 8 years respectively and are Norway's most connected data centres with 100s of customers,” says Eckhoff.
+"Our data centers Ulven and Rosenholm have been in operations for 17 and 8 years respectively and are Norway's most connected data centers with 100s of customers,” says Eckhoff.

-“The eco-system in both Ulven and Rosenholm makes them especially favourable go-to data centre for customers, and Rosenholm, with its campus setting, uses its excess heat to heat up the campus facilities.
-Both sites are well suited to host both hyperscalers and co-location customers.”
+“The eco-system in both Ulven and Rosenholm makes them especially favourable go-to data center for customers, and Rosenholm, with its campus setting, uses its excess heat to heat up the campus facilities.
+Both sites are well suited to host both hyperscalers and co-location customers.

-What the expansions actually entail in terms of increased capacity is an additional 700 square metres of white space at the Rosenholm data centre scheduled to be available in July 2018, and a further 785 square metres at the Ulven data centre scheduled to be available from September 2018.
+What the expansions actually entail in terms of increased capacity is an additional 700 square metres of white space at the Rosenholm data center scheduled to be available in July 2018, and a further 785 square metres at the Ulven data center scheduled to be available from September 2018.

-Once the expansions are complete, the two data centres Rosenholm and Ulven in combination with the Fetsund data centre (DigiPlex's third Oslo data centre) will collectively offer a total of 11,900 square metres of white space.
+Once the expansions are complete, the two data centers Rosenholm and Ulven in combination with the Fetsund data center (DigiPlex's third Oslo data center) will collectively offer a total of 11,900 square metres of white space.

-"Norway has unique advantages as a global data centre destination and our ambition is to make the Norwegian data industry world leading,” says IKT Norway's Roger Schjerva.
+"Norway has unique advantages as a global data center destination and our ambition is to make the Norwegian data industry world leading,” says IKT Norway's Roger Schjerva.

 The expansion of the Ulven facility also sees the DigiPlex Oslo office being relocated into the new bigger premises on Ulvenveien 82 to accommodate for the company's growing team.